youngancient/OP-review/README.md

 - #### Bonded Proposals

   Each proposal appears to have a "bond" (some stake or deposit) associated with it.
-This bond act as an incentive, possibly rewarding successful proposals and penalizing incomplete or invalid ones.
+This bond act as an incentive, rewarding successful proposals and penalizing incomplete or invalid ones.

 - #### Data Integrity